brandonFaf/next13-suspense/README.md

 There were two things that we learned:

-1. Client Components (those using 'use client') can be rendered server side
+1. Server Components !== Server Side Rendering.
+This means Client Components (those using 'use client') can be rendered server side
-2. Client Components can't be async components but can use async functions (like normal components) but Server Components (those without 'use client') can be async components .
+2. Client Components can't be async components but can use async functions (like normal components) but Server Components (those without 'use client') can be async components and can await async calls.
+This allows for data calls to be made similar to how `getServerSideProps` is called to load data.

 ## Instructions to run